ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation.rst

 Migrating a Wiki File
 ^^^^^^^^^^^^^^^^^^^^^

 #.
+Clone the appropriate repository.
+If you are migrating a page to the official documentation hosted here, then you should clone https://github.com/ros2/ros2_documentation.

+#.
 Create a new Github branch for your migrated page.
 We suggest something like ``pagename-migration``.

 #.
 Download the appropriate ROS Wiki page to an html file using wget or a similar tool (e.g. ``wget -O urdf.html https://wiki.ros.org/urdf``).